ID: h-5ff6c5ca

 If hypothesis is true, intervention enhance tissue-specific targeting and reduce immunogenicity, while development of small molecule MCT2 enhancers would provide less invasive treatment options

-Expected outcome: enhance tissue-specific targeting and reduce immunogenicity, while development of small molecule MCT2 enhancers would provide less invasive treatment options
+Predicted outcome: enhance tissue-specific targeting and reduce immunogenicity, while development of small molecule MCT2 enhancers would provide less invasive treatment

 If hypothesis is true, intervention provide synergistic effects by promoting neuronal survival alongside metabolic support